riot-ml/riot/README.md

 </p>

 Riot is an [actor-model][actors] multi-core scheduler for OCaml 5.
-It brings [Erlang][erlang]-style concurrency to the language, where lighweight process communicate via message passing.
+It brings [Erlang][erlang]-style concurrency to the language, where lightweight processes communicate via message-passing.

 ```ocaml
 open Riot